Bernie Sanders Calls James Carville A ‘Political Hack’ After Attacks On His Campaign

 “Now, Sanders is going to force that change,” she continued.

 Regardless of the pushback against Sanders, many are predicting he will win the nomination.
-As The Inquisitr reported, conservative commentator Ben Shapiro suggested that the only way moderate Democrats can challenge Sanders is if Biden and Elizabeth Warren exit the race to let Pete Buttigieg and Amy Klobuchar fight for the chance to challenge Sanders.
+As The Inquisitr reported, conservative commentator Ben Shapiro suggested that the only way moderate Democrats can challenge Sanders is if Biden and Elizabeth Warren exit the race in order to let Pete Buttigieg and Amy Klobuchar fight for the chance to contest the Vermont senator.

 According to Shapiro, this scenario is unlikely, which is why he believes Sanders will secure the nomination.